Teyras/MT/text/chapters/240_scheduling_evaluation.md

 ReCodEx would be difficult and it may show that non-preemptive approaches work sufficiently well.

+### Algorithm Notation

+We characterize the algorithms that will be evaluated using three variables:

-The algorithms can be divided into two categories -- those that maintain a separate queue for each worker and assign jobs immediately, and those that delay the assignment until a worker is available.
+- whether they maintain a separate queue for each worker and assign jobs immediately, or delay the assignment until a worker is available,
+- the exact algorithm of worker selection (such as `fcfs` for first come, first served), and
+- the method used for processing time estimation, where applicable.

+To denote an algorithm to be evaluated, we use a shortened notation where these variables are divided by slashes, for example `n/rand2/queue_size`.
+The first part contains either `n` for multi queue algorithms and `1` for single queue algorithms.
+The other two parts are simply identifiers of the algorithm and processing time estimator names.

+When the estimator name is omitted from the algorithm description (e.g., `n/rand2/`), we are just referring to the algorithm and the processing time estimation mechanism is not important.

+### Evaluated Algorithms

-The current load balancing algorithm (`multi_rr`, a simple round robin over all workers) in ReCodEx belongs to the first category (immediate dispatch), along with assigning incoming jobs to the least loaded worker (`multi_ll`) and the "Power of two choices" randomized algorithm (`multi_rand2`).
+The current load balancing algorithm (`n/rr/`, a simple round robin over all workers) in ReCodEx belongs to the first category (multiple queues, immediate dispatch), along with assigning incoming jobs to the least loaded worker (`n/ll/`) and the "Power of two choices" randomized algorithm (`n/rand2/`).
 We will employ three ways of estimating the load of the workers:

-- `queue_size` -- simply counting the jobs and summing the processing time estimates,
+- `queue_size` -- simply counting the jobs and using the total as the load size,
 - `oracle` -- an estimator which has access to the simulation data and returns the exact right processing time, and
 - `imprecise`, which was described in Section \ref{estimation-in-simulation}.

-This gives us a total of seven algorithms to evaluate -- three variants of both `multi_ll` and `multi_rand2` and the original algorithm, `multi_rr`.
+This gives us a total of seven algorithms to evaluate -- three variants of both `n/ll/` and `n/rand2/` (`n/ll/oracle`, `n/rand2/queue_size`, etc.), and the original algorithm, `n/rr/`.

-The delayed dispatch category contains two broad approaches.
+The single queue (delayed dispatch) category contains two broad approaches.
 One is based on a single priority queue of jobs with various policies.
 We will evaluate the following priority policies:

 Possibly the most straightforward algorithm in the delayed dispatch category is based on a single priority queue of jobs.
 There are many possible policies for assigning priorities to jobs.
 From these, we will evaluate the following:

-- `single_fcfs` -- first come, first served, also known as earliest time of arrival first,
+- `1/fcfs/` -- first come, first served, also known as earliest time of arrival first,
-- `oagm` -- the policy mentioned in Section \ref{time-vs-list-based-scheduling},
+- `1/oagm/` -- Online Algorithm based on Greedy algorithm and Machine preference, the policy mentioned in Section
+  \ref{time-vs-list-based-scheduling}, which uses multiple criteria derived from the processing time and flexibility of jobs to order the queue,
-- `single_spt` -- shortest job first (based on previous processing times),
+- `1/spt/` -- shortest job first (based on previous processing times),
-- `single_edf` -- earliest deadline first (the modification presented in Section
+- `1/edf/` -- earliest deadline first (the modification presented in Section
   \ref{custom-edf}), and
-- `single_lf` -- least flexibility job first.
+- `1/lf/` -- least flexibility job first.

-From these algorithms, three employ processing time estimation (`single_edf`, `single_spt` and `oagm`).
-These algorithms will be evaluated twice, once with the `oracle` estimator and once with the `imprecise` estimator.
+From these algorithms, three employ processing time estimation (`1/edf/`, `1/spt/` and `1/oagm/`).
+These algorithms will be evaluated twice, once with the `oracle` estimator and once with the `imprecise` estimator (`1/edf/oracle`, `1/spt/imprecise`, etc.).

 The multi-level queue family contains examples of more sophisticated deleayed dispatch algorithms.
 The MLFQ algorithm depends heavily on preemption, which